Allen Yanes: Comunicaciones

 On 24 December 2019 it was confirmed, that Yanes had returned to Guatemala, joining Comunicaciones.

+Mixco

+On 29 June 2023, it was confirmed that Yanes had officially joined Mixco.

-International
+International career

 Despite being born in the United States, Yanes has represented Guatemala at the U17 and U20 levels.
 He received his first call up to the senior team in June 2013 for a friendly match against Argentina.